 In 2014 she completed all 48 4000 footers in an 11 day unsupported backpacking trip called the White Mountain challenge or Direttissima.
-She has also summited the New England 67 and is 5 summits shy of completing the New England 100 highest list.
+She has also summitted the New England 67 and has also completed the New England 100 highest list.

 She was a volunteer backcountry ranger in the High Uintas Wilderness in Utah (2006) and has travelled and hiked independently in Switzerland, Nepal (Annapurna Circuit and Langtang 2005, Three Passes Trek, Everest region 2010), Japan (Mt Yari Ga Take), Patagonia, Nicaragua and Jordan.
 She has backpacked in the Netherlands once. ; )

 She’s led beginner backpacking trips and introduced her mother to backpacking when she was 66.
 She loves teaching others how to be confident in the outdoors.

 Outdoor Organization Involvement: Has led several backpacking trips in the White Mountains for women of the NH Women’s Hiking Facebook page and assisted in doing trail maintenance in the Presidential range.
 Currently employed by Redline Guiding, North Conway NH.